Gregory H. Boyce

-Prior to joining Peabody, Andy held senior human resources positions in the natural resources and telecommunications industries, with responsibilities in North America, Europe and Australasia.
+Prior to joining Peabody, Slentz held senior human resources positions in the natural resources and telecommunications industries, with responsibilities in North America, Europe and Australasia.
 He was Senior Vice President of Human Resources for People & Organization Support at Rio Tinto, Head of Human Resources for Drummond Company, and Vice President of Human Resources, Commercial Development and Shared Services for BHP Billiton.

 Slentz holds a bachelor's degree from Hamilton College and a master's degree in industrial and labor relations from Cornell University.

 Kemal Williamson is President – Americas for Peabody Energy.
-He has executive responsibility for the company’s U.S. operating platform, a joint venture in Venezuela and business development activities.
-He oversees the areas of health and safety; operations; sales and marketing; product delivery and support functions.
+He has executive responsibility for the company’s U.S. operating platform and business development activities.
+He oversees the areas of health and safety, operations, sales and marketing, product delivery and support functions.